helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>And I tell you, having girls has made me a much better man.</h3 quote>
+<h3 quote align='center'>Solidarity is an attitude of resistance, I suppose, or it should be.</h3 quote>

 ---